Tobias-Kohn/PyPPLCompiler/README.md

 ## Basic Usage

-The projects requires at least Python 3.4, and has been tested mostly under Python 3.6.
+The project requires at least Python 3.4, and has been tested mostly under Python 3.6.

 In order to compile a model from a program (either Python- or Clojure-based), import